MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-outlook.md

 ms.date: 06/02/2017
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: de6cbcdc8e7ca4aff06461192e2038831ba6b5b3
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 473c21085c54c7f97f34404eeb18683cf4479e41
+ms.openlocfilehash: 3e22e907667127508634ce56b9d40e4b9cad01f5
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/20/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="using-dynamics-365-for-finance-and-operations-business-edition-as-your-business-inbox-in-outlook"></a>Using Dynamics 365 for Finance and Operations, Business edition as your Business Inbox in Outlook
+# <a name="using-finance-and-operations-business-edition-as-your-business-inbox-in-outlook"></a>Using Finance and Operations, Business edition as your Business Inbox in Outlook
 [!INCLUDE[d365fin](includes/d365fin_md.md)]  introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
 With the [!INCLUDE[d365fin](includes/d365fin_md.md)] Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.

 ## <a name="getting-the-add-in"></a>Getting the Add-in
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], one of the steps in the Getting Started assisted setup is the **Run your business within Office 365** window.
 In that window, when you choose the **Set up in Outlook** button, you must specify your Office 365 user name and password.
 The [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins are then automatically added to your Outlook.

-Then, when you open Outlook, you will see an email messages from Dynamics 365 Admin.
+Then, when you open Outlook, you will see an email message from Finance and Operations, Business edition Admin.
 The new add-in is added to the Outlook ribbon, and in Outlook Web Access, you can see it in the add-in ribbon, immediately above the body of the email message.
 The add-in itself will be updated periodically, and you'll get notified that a new version is ready for you in Outlook.

 Some companies using Office 365 restrict users’ permissions to deploy add-ins.
 So you must make sure that you have an Office 365 subscription that includes email and allows you to deploy add-ins.
 If you want to try out the add-in anyway, you can [try Office 365 for free](https://products.office.com/try).